Trinity International University, Chicago, 2005

 Drewlo, Edwin.
 Pastoral Care that Minimizes Negative Transition for Pastors of the Christian and Missionary Alliance in Canada.
 D. Min.
 Major Project, Trinity Evangelical Divinity School, 2005.
 This study recognizes the positive nature of many pastoral transitions for pastors and churches of the Christian and Missionary Alliance in Canada but attempts to document the degree to which negative transition occurs and how this might be related to the issue of pastoral care for pastors and their families.
 Ten concluding recommendations are based on a summary of relevant biblical themes, an extensive literature review, and a field survey.
-(You can buy this dissertation from The Theological Research Exchange Network – TREN – or from the writer as a pdf.
-File for C$10.)

 Basic Beliefs of Second Wind Ministries

-Certain biblical truths are foundational to the work of Second Wind Ministries.
+Certain Biblical Truths are foundational to the work of Second Wind Ministries.
 Here they are:

 - God is one divine essence who exists as three distinct persons – Father, Son, and Holy Spirit.
 They are co-equal and co-eternal but have different roles.

 - God can be substantially understood through what is seen in the natural world as well as in some aspects of human history.
 God has more specifically revealed his nature through the Bible and through the coming of Jesus Christ.

 - People have been created as a reflection of God’s image but through the sin of Adam, the whole human race and all of creation have fallen into disconnection with God, as well as into disharmony with one another and the world.

 - The Good News is that God sent Jesus Christ into the world to be the perfect example of how people should and can live.
 By his death and resurrection, Jesus provided for the forgiveness of sins.
 When people come to believe in Jesus as the unique God-man and receive his forgiveness for their sins, they also experience and are assured of a relationship with God that continues forever.